J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 rebuilding them and exporting it back to the SDK.
 Once I rebuilt the software and compiled, rumnning the software allowed for trigger manipulation with the "wasd" keys

+Later in the lab before implementing the ISR, it was found that organized scattering of the waveform could be seen below in the picture.
+This is known to happen if the software is slow enough that it essentially skips the array index.
+Once the ISR is added to the software, this was seen to show better results and less scattering.
+A good idea was to use printf's whenever checking if the ISR was being used or if values were as expected.
+At one point the ISR was not loading and this caused the Left and Right bus arrays to be all zeros.
+Following the wire it was shown that there was an active low reset that was causing the flag register to be zero all the time.
+As soon as this was reversed, the ISR was working as expected.

 ### Testing methodology or results
 The nice thing about building the bitstream and exporting it to the SDK, long waits for compilation is not an issue anymore.
 Just compile and run to change the triggerVolt and triggerTIme.
 Using the Lbus and Rbus